Appeal Court Restores EFCC’s Forfeiture Order on 14 Properties Linked to Yahaya Bello - THISDAYLIVE

 The court held that the lower court erred in law by relying on Section 308 of the 1999 Constitution to strike out the case, instead of determining whether the properties should be permanently forfeited.

-Justice Nimpar restored the preservation order and directed the EFCC to proceed to a final forfeiture hearing.
+Nimpar restored the preservation order and directed EFCC to proceed to a final forfeiture hearing.

 The dispute originated at the Federal High Court in Lagos, where Justice Nicholas Oweibo had granted an interim forfeiture order in favour of the EFCC.